diofant/diofant/docs/modules/index.rst

 automatically generated using Diofant's docstrings.

-Click the  "modules" (:ref:`modindex`) link in the top right corner to easily access any Diofant module, or use this contens:
+Click the  "modules" (:ref:`modindex`) link in the top right corner to easily access any Diofant module, or use this contents:

 .. toctree::
    :maxdepth: 2